The 20 Best Roofing Tools Used by the Pros

 Roofing Nail Gun

 Roofing nail guns allow roofers to attach shingles to the roof faster than ever.
-A traditional hammer can be tedious and slow the job down.
+Using galvanized roofing nails with a traditional hammer can be tedious and slow the job down.
 Roofing nail guns are high-powered and designed to speed up a job while retaining accuracy.

 Roofing Utility Knife